Overview of Items Covered in Policies & Procedures

 9. Possession of Prohibited Items — Possession of tobacco/tobacco products/vaping products, weapons, alcoholic beverages/controlled substances, pornographic material, etc., is strictly prohibited.
 To maintain a safe and legal environment for learning, MAS staff and adult volunteers may conduct, at any time, searches of a student’s backpack or personal belongings.

-10. Cheating — Stealing classroom material from other students or sources is disallowed; students sharing material with cheating students are also considered guilty.
+10. Homework and Cheating — Homework assignments are a regular and vital part of your child’s education.
+Students are expected to complete homework according to instructors' directions.
+Stealing classroom material from other students or sources is disallowed; students sharing material with cheating students are also considered guilty.
 Both will be punished at the discretion of instructors and may be reported to parents & administrators.
+Students who have not met the minimum requirements of a passing grade in class(es) will not be allowed to register for the following academic year without consultation per administration and/or applicable instructors.

 11. Disciplinary Action — When advised or warned about an infraction, students will either change behavior/conduct, or they will be asked to leave class(es) for a time period, appropriate to the infraction.
 Based on information available and the judgment of MAS Staff, appropriate action will ensue.
 For incidents of repeated and excessive misbehavior, a Parent Disciplinary Council may be consulted as needed.